 - Checking Your BW Email

-Checking your BW email is important as a student.
-This is where a lot of the major communication happens.
+Checking your BW email is important, as this is the official means of communication from the University.

 - Accessing MyBW